 - Implant-supported dentures stimulate the jawbone, preventing it from deteriorating and changing your appearance over time.

-- Dentures can be removed for maintenance at the prosthodontist’s office.
+- Dentures can be removed by the patient when needed

 What to Expect When Getting Implant-Supported Dentures